 • understand the consequences of their actions

-PSHCE is the joint responsibility of the individual, the family, the College and the wider community.
-Through our PSHCE programme, individual students are encouraged to show respect for our common humanity, diversity and the differences between people.
+PSHE is the joint responsibility of the individual, the family, the College and the wider community.
+Through our PSHE programme, individual students are encouraged to show respect for our common humanity, diversity and the differences between people.

-For more specific details of our PSHCE programmes at Lutterworth College follow the link above.
+For more specific details of our PSHE programmes at Lutterworth College follow the link above.

 Lutterworth College's Sex & Relationship Education policy can be found in the policies link in Key Information on our College website.